Dictating in Notification Reply Boxes and Browser Address Bars

 The Flow Bubble is the Android floating overlay that appears whenever you focus a supported text field, letting you start dictating right away.

-As of version 1.9.0, two new surfaces are supported: inline reply boxes in system notifications (for example, replying to a WhatsApp message from the notification shade) and browser address bars across Chrome, Firefox, Edge, Brave, Samsung Internet, and other major Android browsers.
+Two surfaces are now supported: inline reply boxes in system notifications (for example, replying to a WhatsApp message from the notification shade) and browser address bars across Chrome, Firefox, Edge, Brave, Samsung Internet, and other major Android browsers.

 When to use it